Named for Professor Claude Abrial who discovered this naturally occuring hybrid in the 1920's,

 Lavandula x intermedia 'Abrialii' was first called' Eureka' most likely because it was much more vigorous and more adapatble than other lavandins being grown at the

 time.
 A natural cross between L. angustifolia and L. spica, Abrial

-was the plant of choice for oil distillation until it was hit hard by a
+was the plant of choice for oil distillation in France for over 30 years

-but it has the same deep purple flower bracts (instead of green like many
+but it has the same dusty purple flower bracts (instead of green like many

 lavenders) which may make it the perfect choice for down in front.

 We also feel that its shorter stature actually makes a better show.
 Perhaps

 this is because the flower wands are not quite so spread out as they are in